njncalub/logistics-bi-dashboard/README.md

-# BI Dashboard for Logistics
+# Logistics Business Intelligence Dashboard

 Sample project for emulating the Business Intelligence dashboards of logistics applications.